Disposal guide

 Need your nearest auto-store take-back or county HHW?

-Type your ZIP at /check — verified local rule + nearest drop-off.
+Type your ZIP at /check for the verified local rule and the nearest drop-off.
 Free.

 Used motor oil

 Every auto-parts store accepts up to 5 gallons of used oil per day per resident, free of charge.
-Pour into a clean, sealable container (the original oil jug works); no mixing with antifreeze, brake fluid, or solvents (mixing contaminates the recycling stream).
+Pour the oil into a clean, sealable container (the original oil jug works).
+Do not mix it with antifreeze, brake fluid, or solvents, because that contaminates the recycling stream.

 Used oil filters

 A used oil filter holds about 8 oz of residual oil and counts as hazardous waste.
 Most auto-parts retailers accept them along with the oil.
-Drain for 24 hours over a pan first (the drained oil goes in your collection jug).
+Drain the filter for 24 hours over a pan first.
+The drained oil goes in your collection jug.

 Transmission + power-steering fluid

-These are similar to motor oil chemically but separated for recycling.
-County HHW takes them; some auto-parts stores do too (call ahead).
-Don't mix with motor oil.
+These are similar to motor oil chemically, but they need to be separated for recycling.
+County HHW takes them, and some auto-parts stores do too (call ahead).
+Do not mix them with motor oil.

 Antifreeze (coolant)

-Ethylene-glycol antifreeze is toxic to pets and wildlife (sweet taste attracts them).
+Ethylene-glycol antifreeze is toxic to pets and wildlife (the sweet taste attracts them).
 HHW and many auto-parts retailers accept used antifreeze for recycling.
-Propylene-glycol (pet-safe variant) is also hazardous in concentration — recycle the same way.
+The propylene-glycol (pet-safe) variant is also hazardous in concentration.
+Recycle it the same way.

 Brake fluid + solvents

-HHW only — do not bring to retailers
+HHW only.
+Do not bring these to retailers

-Brake fluid, carb cleaner, and engine degreaser are flammable / corrosive and don't fit the auto-store take-back program.
+Brake fluid, carb cleaner, and engine degreaser are flammable or corrosive and do not fit the auto-store take-back program.
 County HHW is the right answer.

 Step-by-step

 1. 1.
 Use a clean container.
-Original oil jug, gallon milk jug, or a dedicated oil collection bottle.
-Never mix with other fluids.
+The original oil jug, a gallon milk jug, or a dedicated oil-collection bottle.
+Never mix the oil with other fluids.

 2. 2.
 Drain filters separately.
-Pan + 24 hours = most residual oil out.
-Drained oil goes in your collection jug.
+Twenty-four hours over a pan gets most of the residual oil out.
+The drained oil goes in your collection jug.

 3. 3.
 Cap tightly.
-Transport upright, ideally inside a leak-proof secondary container (a cardboard box with a trash bag liner works).
+Transport the jug upright, ideally inside a leak-proof secondary container (a cardboard box with a trash bag liner works).

 5. 5.
 Look up your local option.
-ClearPath /check for the verified nearest retailer + HHW.
+Try /check for the verified nearest retailer and HHW.

 Frequently asked